You probably wouldn’t buy a car without taking it for a test drive, and MSPs shouldn’t purchase cybersecurity tools without a solid test run, either.

 Enter a major perk in any managed service provider (MSP)’s toolbox: the NFR (not-for-resale) license.
 An NFR license enables an MSP to test a product internally for free.

 But not all NFRs are created equal.
-It’s important to know the best NFR licenses that vendors offer — licenses that are actually free and won’t impose limits on your research process.
+It’s important to know the best NFR licenses that vendors offer — licenses that are actually free and provide you with a true product experience for your research process.

 Benefits of an NFR License